What You Need to Know about the Retirement of SharePoint & Project Online Workflows in April 2026

 Acting now will gain you a strategic advantage.
 TPG can help you plan and move from your current environment to Next-Generation PPM.

 With TPG ProjectPowerPack, you have access to a proven, scalable, and fully integrated solution built on the Microsoft Power Platform.
-It can be deployed in a hybrid approach alongside Project Online as your planning tool – making it easier to transition quickly to a future-ready project management environment.
+It can be deployed in a hybrid approach alongside Project Online or Project Desktop Client as your planning tool – making it easier to transition quickly to a future-ready project management environment.

 Our final tips